 Sgt Nicholas Ford Fryziuk was the son of Polish immigrants.
-He was born on July 25, 1919, to Mike Fryzuik and Maria Surchina-Fryziuk.
-With his brother, Nick was raised in Argo and Summit, Illinois, and attended Argo High School.
-After high school, he worked maintenance at Argo Corn Products.
+He was born on July 25, 1919, to Mike Fryzuik and Maria Surchina-Fryziuk in Summit, Illinois.
+With his brother, Nick was raised in Argo and Summit and attended Argo High School.
+After high school, he worked maintenance at Argo Corn Products in Bedford Park.

-Sometime in 1940, Nick joined the Illinois National Guard’s Maywood Tank Company with his best friend, Frank Jendrysik.
-The reason he enlisted is that the draft act had just been passed, and he wanted to complete his military obligation before he was drafted.
+The Selective Service Act went into effect on October 16, 1940, and Nick registered for the draft and named his mother as his contact person.
+Knowing he was going to be drafted, Nick joined the Illinois National Guard’s Maywood Tank Company with his best friend, Frank Jendrysik.
+The reason he enlisted is that he wanted to complete his military obligation before he was drafted.

 In November 1940, the Maywood Tank Company was called into federal service.
 At Fort Knox, Kentucky, the company, was designated Company B, 192nd Tank Battalion.

 On November 25, 1940, the tank company was federalized as B Company, 192nd Tank Battalion.
 One group of 17 soldiers left Maywood on Wednesday, November 27 at 7:00 A.M. in a convoy of one command car (or jeep), two trucks carrying supplies, and three private cars owned by members of the company.
 The trip was not easy since for 120 miles the road was covered in ice which cleared up near Indianapolis.
 They had dinner and spent the night at Ft.
 Benjamin Harris in Indianapolis.
 After showering and getting cleaned up, they continued the trip.
 As they got closer to Ft.
 Knox. the weather got warmer and the snow disappeared.
-During the trip one of the main topis was were they going live in tents or barracks.
-They reached the base late in the day on Thursday and found they were housed in barracks for the night which they would not stay in.
+During the trip one of the main topics was were they going live in tents or barracks.
+They reached the base late in the day on Thursday and found they were housed in barracks for the night.
+The next day they were moved into tents.

 The soldiers spent the first six weeks in primary training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; weeks 7, 8, and 9 were spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.